walshie4/coffeescript-style-guide/README.md

 1. Standard library imports _(if a standard library exists)_
 2. Third party library imports
 3. Local imports _(imports specific to this application or library)_

+Each section should be separated by one blank line.

 <a name="whitespace"/>
 ## Whitespace in Expressions and Statements